dluciv/cccp/README.md

 To activate OSC 52, tune CCCP, as described above, setting `BACKEND=osc52c` (recommended) or `BACKEND=osc52`.
 Because of above security issue, this backend is not autodetected.

 * `osc52` will try to copy and paste as usual.
-* `osc52c` will only copy and set non-zero exit status when trying to paste.
+* **`osc52c`** will only copy and set non-zero exit status when trying to paste.
 Use your terminal pasting feature manually.
   This option is safe but, only half-functional, thus also not autodetected.
 Nevertheless this is my personal favorite option for headless servers =).
   Another point of it is that is only uses shell built-ins + `base64` tool which is available almost everywhere.
+  Also keep in mind that you can add `BYPASS_TMUX=true` to your `cccp.conf` to allow it to copy through your tmux when needed.

 ## Name